trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     yarn dev
     ```

-    > Note : On a **Mac** :green_apple:, sometimes `sed` commands do not work exactly the same as Unix commands.
-Look at the start script on package.json for Mac below :
+    > Note: On a **Mac**:green_apple:, sometimes `sed` commands do not work exactly the same as Unix commands.
+Look at the start script on package.json for Mac below:
     > `   "dev": "if test -f .env; then sed -i '' \"s/\\(VITE_CONTRACT_ADDRESS *= *\\).*/\\1$(jq -r 'last(.tasks[]).output[0].address' ../.taq/testing-state.json)/\" .env ; else jq -r '\"VITE_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env ; fi && vite",`

     The website is ready!
 You have: